-4 Owner Objectives to Achieve the Success Stage of Business Growth
+4 Leadership Objectives to Achieve the Self-Sustainability Stage of Business Growth

 Success is the common goal of every entrepreneur.
 However each entrepreneur defines success very differently.
 Whatever your definition some key criteria and decisions are needed before you can start.

 First, you must make sure you have already achieved the objectives in the survival stage of the growth cycle.
 You can get a better idea of these objectives in my post titled 8 Things You Can Do to Achieve the “Survival” Stage of Small Business Growth.

 In a previous post titled Is Indecision Keeping You and Your Business from Success?
 I discussed a major decision for the business owner navigating the self-sustainability stage .
 It is a fork in the road.
 You can either:

 - develop the business to sustain its current level of success

 Building the business takes on different objectives and task based on which path you decide.
 So, a decision is critical at the onset or you and your business will wander aimlessly.

 Once an entrepreneur makes this decision a new set of objectives for both themselves and the company are created.
 I discuss the 4 objectives that fall into the owner and company categories in a previous post title, The Search for Growth Continues where I introduced the 5 stages of small business growth.